 NOTE: the new Prospect Apps for Power BI can also be installed from these direct links:

 5. Power BI then prompts you to install the the app.
 Once the App is installed you may need to locate it either via "Apps" or "Workspaces" in the Power BI menu.
 Once you have opened the App you will be offered the option to "Explore with sample data" or "Connect your data".

 6. We suggest you start just by exploring the sample data as this allows you to see the dashboards and reports even if you don't yet have suitable data in your own data set.

 6. If you would like to connect to your own dataset, then navigate to "Apps" in the Power BI menu, and then click on your app.
 This will re-open the welcome screen where you can choose to "Connect your data".
 This opens a screen where you can enter connection details to the Prospect OData service.
 The URL is already set for you enter the login details.
 Prospect doesn't allow anonymous access to your data (phew!) so choose "Basic" (note - the term "Basic" doesn't relate to the level of security - merely the method of authentication).
 Choose "Basic" and then enter your login email address as the username, and your PAT (generated above) as the password.
+Please view our Generating PAT Token (Personal Access Token) article on how to get your PAT token.
 You CANNOT use your standard Prospect password on this screen - we don't allow that as we don't want you sharing your own password with third parties, even with Microsoft.
 Using a PAT token keeps your password secret and also allows you to revoke the PAT any time you choose.

 6. If you have accurately copied and pasted your PAT, clicking "Sign In" will (not surprisingly) connect to the Prospect OData service and build your dashboards.